TU-plogan/TU-plogan.github.io/README.md

 # Encyclopedia Project Guide

-Information on procedures for editing the Encyclopedia Project files is gathered listed here.
-This project creates accurate text for all entries in four historical editions of the *Encyclopedia Britannica* and is supervised by Dr. Peter Logan at the Digital Scholarship Center, Temple University.
+This Guide gathers together information on editing procedures for people working on the  Encyclopedia Project.
+The Project creates accurate text for all entries in four historical editions of the *Encyclopedia Britannica*.
+It is supervised by Dr. Peter Logan at the Digital Scholarship Center, Temple University.

 ## General
 - [Convert tables to TEI](general/convert-tables.md)